elicchi/gene_ont/README.md

 tests/ # Development tests

+The project report can be found in the code files under the name "Gene Ontology Analysis System"

 ## Required data files

 The following files are required but not included due to GitHub size limits: